Learn how to co-sleep safely while supporting breastfeeding and better sleep for everyone.

 Co-sleeping – when a parent or caregiver shares a sleep surface with their baby – is more common than you might think.
 In fact, about 75% of Australian babies spend some time co-sleeping in their first 3 to 6 months.1,2

-Many parents find that bringing their baby into bed at night makes feeding and caring easier and helps everyone get more rest.3
+Having your baby close to you at night makes feeding and caring easier and helps everyone get more rest.3

-It’s recommended that babies sleep in their own sleep space, like a cot or bassinet, next to your bed for the first 6 to 12 months.4 Still, many families choose to share a bed or sometimes have no other option.1,2
+It’s recommended that babies sleep in their own sleep space, like a cot or bassinet, in your room for the first 6 to 12 months.4

 Why breastfeeding and co-sleeping work together